SWAYAMKHANDURI/PROPHECY-HackWithIndia/SNIPPETIZE/Readme.md

 # CONCLUSION:

-In conclusion, our website, Snippetize, stands as a testament to our unwavering commitment to addressing the unique educational challenges faced by individuals with ADHD.
+In conclusion, our website, Snippetize, stands to address the unique educational challenges faced by individuals with ADHD.
 From its inception, Snippetize has been driven by a clear vision: to revolutionize education and empower ADHD learners to reach their full potential.

 Recognizing the diverse needs of ADHD students, we embarked on a comprehensive journey, starting with a thorough assessment of their requirements and the establishment of clear project goals.
 Through extensive research, we delved deep into understanding the learning strategies best suited to address the specific needs and challenges of ADHD learners.
 This research laid the foundation for the development of Snippetize, guiding the creation of a website structure designed to provide a seamless and engaging learning experience.